w3f/polkadot-wiki/docs/build-protocol-info.md

 chain.
 Extrinsics can trigger events.
 For example, the Staking pallet emits a `Reward` event when claiming staking rewards to tell the user how much the account was credited.

-When monitoring events, keep in mind that there are various ways to send a balance transfer, such as “balances.transferKeepAlive” and a “utility.batch” transaction with a transfer inside of it.
-It is also important to look for "balances.transfer" events that include your deposit addresses.
-A common error that could occur when monitoring events are deposits not being credited because transaction names are instead being monitored.
-In this case, it is recommended to be careful with what you are trying to monitor.
+If you want to monitor deposits into an address, keep in mind that several transactions can initiate a balance transfer (such as “balances.transferKeepAlive” and a “utility.batch” transaction with a transfer inside of it).
+Only monitoring "balances.transfer" transactions will not be sufficient.
+Make sure that you monitor events for each block for those that contain your addresses of interest.
+Monitor events instead of transaction names to ensure that you can properly credit deposits.

 ### Fees